-By using HackerRank’s Machine Learning Engineer Role, both theoretical and practical knowledge of the associated skills are tested.
+Using HackerRank’s Machine Learning Engineer Role, both theoretical and practical knowledge of the associated skills are tested.

-Question types that can be used to assess ML Engineering Skills
+Question types to Assess ML Engineering Skills

 Some of the most common ways to assess Machine Learning Engineering Skills are as below: